kstenerud/compact-time/compact-time-specification.md

 Compact Time Format
 ===================

-The compact time formats are encoding schemes to store a complete time, date, or timestamp in as few bytes as possible for data transmission.
+The compact time formats are encoding schemes to store a complete time, date, or timestamp in a compact manner for data transmission.

-Any Gregorian or proleptic Gregorian date, time, or timestamp can be recorded down to the nanosecond using this encoding.
+Any Gregorian or proleptic Gregorian date, time, or timestamp can be recorded to the nanosecond using this encoding.